National-Education-Union/school-cuts/README.md

 - Funding to be attributed to community-focused activities (I16), and
 - Additional grants for schools such as the primary PE and sports grant and universal infant free school meal funding (I18).
 For 2020-21, this also includes funding for coronavirus mitigation and catch-up funding for pupils.

-The source for this data is from the [Schools financial benchmarking](https://schools-financial-benchmarking.service.gov.uk/Help/DataSources) and the full description of the funding elements is described in the [Consistent financial reporting framework](https://www.gov.uk/guidance/consistent-financial-reporting-framework-2020-to-2021/income).
+This data was taken from [Schools financial benchmarking](https://schools-financial-benchmarking.service.gov.uk/Help/DataSources) and the full description of the funding elements is described in the [Consistent financial reporting framework](https://www.gov.uk/guidance/consistent-financial-reporting-framework-2020-to-2021/income).

 ## School costs index
 We have updated and extended the index of school costs published by the National Audit Office in their report, ["Financial sustainability of schools"](https://www.nao.org.uk/wp-content/uploads/2016/12/Financial-sustainability-of-schools.pdf).